anagha-google/spark-on-gcp-s8s/02-s8s-spark-in-bigquery.md

 ## 8. How do you find the servereless spark logs in Cloud Logging?

-Navigate to Cloud Logging on the cloud logging as shown below-
+Navigate to Cloud Logging on the cloud console, apply filters as shown below, to get to the logs-

 ![bqui-15](00-images/s8s-bqui-15.png)